-Despite being celebrated since the WSIS, the multistakeholder approach to governing the internet is still evolving.
-Belli comments that "existing examples of multistakeholderism primarily focus on the participation that may be associated to predefined categories and often neglect to analyse the [underlying] interests" (Belli 2015, see also (Doria n.d.)).
-Belli adds that "multistakeholder processes are based on voluntary participation rather than representation" as can be observed in the Internet Governance Forum.
+A common understanding of what constitutes a multistakeholder approach to governing the internet is still evolving.
+Challenges appear in establishing how to balance core themes of democratic engagement in this novel institutional setup, including representation and participation.
+Belli comments that "existing examples of multistakeholderism primarily focus on the participation that may be associated to predefined categories and often neglect to analyse the [underlying] interests" (Belli 2015, see also (Doria 2013).
+He adds that "multistakeholder processes are based on voluntary participation rather than representation" as can be observed in the Internet Governance Forum.